qmk/qmk_firmware/keyboards/handwired/practice60/bluepill/readme.md

-# ChibiOS Test
+# Bluepill Based Practice 60 Board

-Test code for the stm32_f103 one key keyboard
+BluePill code for the practice 60